zhex/fe-dev-server/README.md

 1. Various template engines and embedded page data.
 2. Url simulation
 3. Mock data in file
-4. Websocket
-5. Proxy configuration
+4. Proxy configuration

-## How to run
+## Quick start

 Install it as a command line tool with the following step: